newjersey/innovation.nj.gov/content/_join/product-service-designer.md

 form: https://innovatenj.jotform.com/223213652093954
 published: true
 ---
+The State of New Jersey Office of Innovation is looking for diverse and experienced team members to deploy world-class innovative and digital services that solve pressing public interest challenges for the people of New Jersey.
+Our work spans numerous issue and policy areas, and is focused on making an impact in the lives of the New Jerseyans that we serve: we’ve decreased the amount of time it takes to apply for Unemployment Insurance, made it easier to start, operate, and grow a business in the Garden State, and connected millions of New Jerseyans to government programs, services, and benefits.

+Our team members wear many hats, contributing to both the execution of core projects and the evolution of the Office of Innovation.
+We use data and modern research, design, and development methods to inform our decision making, and we collaborate with stakeholders within and outside of government to understand and solve challenges.
+To learn more about the New Jersey Office of Innovation, visit our [about us]({% link content/about.md %}) page.
+If you have any questions, please contact us at team@innovation.nj.gov.

-We are seeking a product or service designer with at least 5 years of experience who is dedicated to applying design practices to improve government digital service delivery for the State of New Jersey.
+For this role, we are seeking a product or service designer with at least 5 years of experience who is dedicated to applying design practices to improve government digital service delivery for the State of New Jersey.

 As a part of the team, your responsibilities may include: